Yankees vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Chris Bassitt (5-2) will take to the mound for the Blue Jays and make his ninth start of the season.
+- Jose Berrios (3-3) will take to the mound for the Blue Jays and make his ninth start of the season.

-- Bassitt has seven starts in a row of five innings or more.
+- Berrios has six starts in a row of five innings or more.

 |Opponent